MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/obtain-performance-metrics-from-a-linux-system.md

 **Applies to:** :heavy_check_mark: Linux VMs

-This article provides the steps to retrieve performance metrics from a Linux VM in Microsoft Azure.
+This article describe how to retrieve performance metrics from a Linux VM in Microsoft Azure by using Sysstat utilities (Performance monitoring tools).
+It provides examples of how to use these utilities and read their outputs.

 Several commands are available for collecting performance counters on Linux.
 Commands like `vmstat` and `uptime` provide essential system metrics such as CPU usage, system memory, and system load.
 Most of these commands are pre-installed by default, while others can be easily accessed from default repositories.